 What is Technical SEO?

 Technical SEO, quite simply, is SEO that’s separate from your content.
-This includes how your site is built, such as sitemaps and site speed.
+This includes how your site is built, such as sitemaps and site speed, and should be part of your SEO project management plan.

 Comprehensively, technical SEO summarizes: